 Let’s shape the future - University of Antwerp

-- You will carry out a limited amount of teaching and research support tasks for the Department of Translational Neurosciences.
+- You will carry out a limited number of teaching and research support tasks.

 - You can demonstrate excellent study results.

 - You have very good scientific writing skills.

 - You have experience in data analysis and statistical software

 - You have (thorough) knowledge of R, Matlab, STATA, SAS or Python, or you are interested to learn scientific programming.

 - Experience with MRI data analysis is a plus